Let us learn more about the additional ECMP settings.

 ECMP Branches with High-Availability

-while allowing for licenses to be consumed by the Primary/Active
+for licenses to be consumed by the Primary/Active Prisma SD-WAN

-Prisma SD-WAN ION device, while the backup Prisma SD-WAN ION device
+ION device, while the backup Prisma SD-WAN ION device does not consume

-HA licensing, under the PRIMARY/ACTIVE Prisma SD-WAN ION device,
+the PRIMARY/ACTIVE Prisma SD-WAN ION device, enable the following

 signals to the CloudBlade to replicate the Standard VPN tunnels